OyvindSabo/compendiums/tiø4146-finance-for-science-and-technology-students/07-option-pricing-in-discrete-time.md

 ### 7.1.1

 **Call option**\
-A **call option is a contract that gives its holder the right, but not the obligation, to buy something at a specific price on or a t any time before a specific date.
+A **call option is a contract that gives its holder the right, but not the obligation, to buy something at a specific price on or at any time before a specific date.

 **Exercise date**\
 The **exercise date** (also called **maturity**) is the date on or before which something can be bought by a call option holder.